hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

     }
 ```

 A diagram has two key configuration sections `Type` which picks the diagram type you want to use and `Rules` which defines what should be included in the diagram.
-We have a collection of policies available to help pick the components you want.
+We have a collection of policies available to help pick what is included.

-- Links: uses the standard link based structure to explicitly define which components you want to include
+- Links: uses the standard link based structure to explicitly define the components to include
-- ComponentType: Filters occurrences in your solution based on their component type ( "*" means any)
+- ComponentType: Filters occurrences based on their component type ( "*" means any)
 - ResourceType: Filters based on the types of resources in an occurrence

-You can use these filters across all diagram types, some policies might be better suited to different types, but we made all of them available so you can pick how you want to create the diagram
+These filters are available for all diagram types, some policies might be better suited to different types.

 So if we wanted to split out the API Gateway and the web app we could define the following diagrams